In response to COVID-19

 We want you to have the best test representation possible, so we will superscore your results according to the following rubric:

 For the ACT, we will review all subscores and focus on the highest Composite from all sittings.

 - For the new SAT, you may have taken a sitting with the essay and a separate sitting without the essay.
 We will superscore your Evidence-Based Reading and Writing and Math scores across these two versions of the exam.

-Many students ask about test substitutions, and while we do not accept alternate exam scores in lieu of either the ACT or the SAT, we do provide guidelines for testing exemptions for international students who may be unable to access a testing site.
+Many students ask about test substitutions, and while we do not accept alternate exam scores in lieu of either the ACT or the SAT, we do provide guidelines for testing exemptions if no sittings of these tests are offered in your country.

 No; the College Board discontinued SAT Subject Tests are optional.
 Because SAT Subject Test scores can highlight your areas of strength, we welcome the self-reporting of these results in your application.
 If you have taken a subject test more than once, it is fine to report your highest score.

 Similarly, if you have taken Advanced Placement exams, you are welcome to self-report your scores in the application.